midastouch365/PFinance/README.md

 - Ability to log in and log out
 - Ability to transmit and accept cryptocurrencies
 - Ability to deposit checks
-- Ability to maintain digital receipts for business ownere/tax purposes
+- Ability to maintain digital receipts

 # App Preview